 The drainage floor or sump pumps may also be used for draining these systems in the event that whole system cleaning is needed.

-Now, I know the list of details above sounds like a lot of work and possibly expense.
-So, you might be wondering why I wish I had built a walipini instead of a greenhouse.
-Well, let me tell you the benefits of a walipini.
+All the considerations above sound like a lot of work and possibly expense.
+So, you might be wondering why walipini might be the better option to build instead of a normal greenhouse.

 Making a walipini is more work at the outset, to be sure.
-However, it has some serious benefits where I live.
+However, for people who live in certain areas, walipini has some serious benefits to offer.

 Better Temperature Control

 It can add up to a huge amount of work and resources to heat a greenhouse during the cold months depending on your climate.
-Also, in the heat of summer, even with all the windows and doors open, my greenhouse gets so sweltering that it becomes difficult to grow anything.
-At times, I have to turn on fans just to keep my heat hardy olive and lemon trees alive.
+Also, in the heat of summer, even with all the windows and doors open, greenhouses can get so sweltering that it becomes difficult to grow anything.
+Some gardeners have to turn on fans just to keep heat hardy plants like olive and lemon trees alive.

 With a walipini, the earth helps regulate your temperatures.
 The climate is much more regulated in a walipini than in a traditional greenhouse on both the hot and cold front.